indexdata/localindices/doc/manual/02-using.md

 * _Password_: Password required for access to a harvested resource that requires authentication.

 <!---
     D.: Is there a way to authenticate using IP?
-That's amore common authentication method -->
+That's amore common authentication method
+    Jakub: there is a way to provide proxy IP in the init JSON, but there's no seperate input field in the UI.
+Dennis, should we add one?
+-->

 * _Init Data_: Advanced setting to provide additional initialization parameters to the harvesting connector.
 Any username/password specified in the inputs above will take precedence over settings specified in this field.
 These settings must be provided in JSON format.